How csoh.org Is Secured

 The attack this stops: cross-site scripting (XSS) - getting the browser to run JavaScript it shouldn't, whether injected into the page or loaded from a hostile third party.

 Every response carries a strict Content-Security-Policy.
 Scripts, styles, and fonts may load only from our own origin; there is no 'unsafe-inline' and no 'unsafe-eval'.
-Objects and plugins are banned outright, framing is denied, and the base URI and form targets are pinned to ourselves:
+Objects and plugins are banned outright, framing of this site is denied, and the base URI and form targets are pinned to ourselves.
+Here is the policy in full, exactly as served, rather than the tidy excerpt it is tempting to publish:

 Because script-src is 'self' with no inline allowance, an injected <script> simply does not run - the browser refuses it.
 To keep that guarantee honest, a CI gate (below) rejects any inline <script> block in the source, so we can never accidentally come to rely on one.
-The only executable script on the whole site is our own main.js, served from our origin and integrity-checked.
+And every script the site does load is same-origin and pinned with a Subresource Integrity hash - our own main.js and its per-page companions, plus two third-party libraries we vendor into /vendor/ and serve ourselves rather than pulling from a CDN.
+There is no <script src> anywhere in the site's HTML that points at another host, and none without an integrity attribute.
+That is the stronger claim, and the checkable one: grep the repository for <script src and every hit should satisfy both halves.

 The rest of the HTTP security headers